abhiwand/atk/doc/source/ds_apir.rst

     If the function execution raises an exception, it will cause the entire command to fail and possibly leave the frame or graph in an incomplete state.
-    The best practice is to put all our PUF functionality in a ``try: except:`` block, where the ``except:`` clause returns a default value or performs a benign side effect.
+    The best practice is to put all PUF functionality in a ``try: except:`` block, where the ``except:`` clause returns a default value or performs a benign side effect.
     See the ``row_sum`` function example above, where we used a ``try: except:``